I highly underestimated Jibhi, especially when looking for my first long exposure waterfall shot.

 2. Shot & Look Back into the Camera

 Are you satisfied with what you had shot?
 I think these are the questions that you need to ask yourself.
 I want that you should criticize yourself.
-Try to find out the mistakes by yourself because the outer world will not do this for you.
+Try to find the mistakes yourself because the outer world will not do this for you.

 3. Shot with different Angles and Focal Lengths

 Shooting with different angles & focal lengths will give your image a viewpoint that you can experiment around.
-Zoom-in and close-ups would also work if you had something in mind that you wanted to convey with this point of view.
+Zoom-in and close-ups would also work if you had something in mind that you wanted to convey from this point of view.

 4. Use ND Filter & Polariser Filter Accordingly

 It would help if you first tried to shoot without any filter and decide whether you get optimal results.

 If not, try shooting with an ND filter.
 You can carry a bunch of ND filters and then shoot and decide if that has worked out for you or not.
 Then, try adjusting the shutter speed with other ND filters.

 Also, you can combine both ND & CPL filters.
 They both together will do their work of stopping the light from hitting the sensor.

 You could use a Circular filter to enhance the colors in the field itself.
 The CPL filter works to improve the sky and foliage colors.
 So, you can experiment the way you want with the filters.